 Things to do: Take a countryside tour to see coffee plantations and waterfalls.
 Canyoning is also a popular activity for daredevils.
 Don’t miss the Crazy House, a modern art residence that may remind you of Gaudi’s work or Alice in Wonderland!

 Spend one day in Da Lat to explore the countryside and another if you want to go canyoning.

 Getting there: Catch a four-hour train or bus from Nha Trang.

-Mui Ne is a beach town most famous for sandboarding, though surfing and water sports can be practiced, too.
+Mui Ne is a beach town most famous for sandboarding, though surfing and water sports can be practised, too.
 Whilst travelling down the coast Mui Ne is a good spot for sporty types, as well as those in need of relaxation.

 Things to do: Set an early alarm to beat the heat and see sunrise over the dunes (or sunset if you’re not an early bird).
 The other option is sand sports.

 Getting there: A four-hour bus from Nha Trang or a five-hour bus from Ho Chi Minh.